---

 ### Key ideas

-- **Temporal split (backtesting):** evaluating a model by training on past data and testing on future data, mimicking real deployment.
+- **Temporal split (walk-forward validation; "backtesting" in finance):** evaluating a model by training on past data and testing on future data, mimicking real deployment.

 - **Data leakage:** when information from the future (or the test set) contaminates training, producing optimistically biased results.
 Random train/test splits create leakage in time series because neighboring observations are correlated across the split.